HyJavaImages Full Documentation

 REQUIREMENTS

-To render Highcharts chart images the HyJavaImages library requires a commercial or free Non-commercial license for the Highcharts JavaScript library.
+If you wish to to render Highcharts chart images, the HyJavaImages library requires a commercial or free Non-commercial license for the Highcharts JavaScript library.

-To render Highcharts Stock chart images the HyJavaImages library requires a commercial or free Non-commercial license for the Highcharts Stock JavaScript library.
+If you wish to to render Highcharts Stock chart images, the HyJavaImages library requires a commercial or free Non-commercial license for the Highcharts Stock JavaScript library.

 Please refer to the Highcharts license page for further details.